Creator deity: Hinduism

 Hinduism is a diverse system of thought with beliefs spanning monotheism, polytheism, panentheism, pantheism, pandeism, monism, and atheism among others; and its concept of creator deity is complex and depends upon each individual and the tradition and philosophy followed.
 Hinduism is sometimes referred to as henotheistic (i.e., involving devotion to a single god while accepting the existence of others), but any such term is an overgeneralization.

-The Nasadiya Sukta (Creation Hymn) of the Rig Veda is one of the earliest texts which "demonstrates a sense of metaphysical speculation" about what created the universe, the concept of god(s) and The One, and whether even The One knows how the universe came into being.
+The Nasadiya Sukta (Creation Hymn) of the Rigveda is one of the earliest texts which "demonstrates a sense of metaphysical speculation" about what created the universe, the concept of god(s) and The One, and whether even The One knows how the universe came into being.
 The Rig Veda praises various deities, none superior nor inferior, in a henotheistic manner.
 The hymns repeatedly refer to One Truth and Reality.
 The "One Truth" of Vedic literature, in modern era scholarship, has been interpreted as monotheism, monism, as well as a deified Hidden Principles behind the great happenings and processes of nature.

 The post-Vedic texts of Hinduism offer multiple theories of cosmogony, many involving Brahma.
 These include Sarga (primary creation of universe) and Visarga (secondary creation), ideas related to the Indian thought that there are two levels of reality, one primary that is unchanging (metaphysical) and other secondary that is always changing (empirical), and that all observed reality of the latter is in an endless repeating cycle of existence, that cosmos and life we experience is continually created, evolved, dissolved and then re-created.
 The primary creator is extensively discussed in Vedic cosmogonies with Brahman or Purusha or Devi among the terms used for the primary creator, while the Vedic and post-Vedic texts name different gods and goddesses as secondary creators (often Brahma in post-Vedic texts), and in some cases a different god or goddess is the secondary creator at the start of each cosmic cycle (kalpa, aeon).

 Brahma is a "secondary creator" as described in the Mahabharata and Puranas, and among the most studied and described.
 Born from a lotus emerging from the navel of Vishnu, Brahma creates all the forms in the universe, but not the primordial universe itself.
 In contrast, the Shiva-focused Puranas describe Brahma and Vishnu to have been created by Ardhanarishvara, that is half Shiva and half Parvati; or alternatively, Brahma was born from Rudra, or Vishnu, Shiva and Brahma creating each other cyclically in different aeons (kalpa).
 Thus in most Puranic texts, Brahma's creative activity depends on the presence and power of a higher god.

 In other versions of creation, the creator deity is the one who is equivalent to the Brahman, the metaphysical reality in Hinduism.
 In Vaishnavism, Vishnu creates Brahma and orders him to order the rest of universe.
 In Shaivism, Shiva may be treated as the creator.
 In Shaktism, the Great Goddess creates the Trimurti.